sagemath/trac_to_gh/Issue 3385.md

 # Issue 3385: plot_vector_field does not deal with aspect ratios correctly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3385

 Original creator: ddrake